 All 2.5 particulate pollution is harmful to human health and smoke from burning buildings contains additional harmful pollutants compared to a forest fire.
 The AQI does not differentiate types of particulate pollution.
 The chemical makeup from wood smoke vs smoke from a burning car or hardware store can be significant.
 Smoke from burning buildings in Paradise, CA contained more harmful pollutants, such as flame retardants, plastics, and asbestos, than the smoke from the following forest fire.
 Weather Underground is recommending Purple Air monitors to track “deadliest type of air pollution”, 2.5PM particles.

 |If you really want to geek out on the numbers – here is a table comparing the AQI number to 2.5 PM counts.||At Healthy Building Science we have a number of gadgets to monitor 24-hr Average 2.5 PM concentration.|

 On day 7 of the Paradise Fire, the San Francisco Unified school district canceled school as the AQI hit 235 – the PURPLE Very Unhealthy Level.
 BUT Purpleair.com was showing AQI in the 400’s.

 |November 15, 2018 airnow.gov||November 15, 2018 purpleair.com|

-So why the difference in AQI numbers at airnow.gov vs purpleair?
-The most obvious difference is that the EPA’s AIQ number includes 5 major air pollutants whereas purpleair is only monitoring 2.5PM particulate pollution.
-They both use their own secret sauce to calculate/ average out their AIQ numbers.
-I found it best to use AIQ as a way to compare air over time and at different locations and I now resist the urge to narrow down to specific AIQ readings.
+So why the difference in AQI numbers at airnow.gov and Purpleair?
+The most obvious difference is that the EPA’s AIQ number includes 5 major air pollutants whereas Purpleair is only monitoring 2.5PM particulate pollution.
+Both use proprietary algorithms to calculate/ average out their AIQ numbers.
+I found it best to use AIQ as a way to compare air quality over time and at different locations and I now resist the urge to narrow down to specific AIQ readings.

 - On days with questionable air quality, superintendents shall check purpleair.com at 5:00 am.